-When a student must miss school, a written excuse signed by a parent or guardian must be presented to the teacher within three days of returning after an absence.
-An absence may be excused for the following reasons:
+When a student must miss school, a written excuse signed by a parent or guardian must be presented to the student’s teacher on the day the student returns after an absence.
+Absences due to extended illnesses may also require a statement from a health care practitioner.
+An absence may be excused for any of the following reasons:

-1. personal illness or injury which makes the student physically unable to attend school;
+1. personal illness or injury that makes the student physically unable to attend school;

-2. isolation ordered by the State Board of Health;
+2. isolation ordered by the local health officer or the State Board of Health;

 3. death in the immediate family;

-6. observance of an event required or suggested by the religion of the student or the student’s parent(s) with prior approval by the principal;
+6. a minimum of two days each academic year for observance of an event required or suggested by the religion of the student or the student’s parent(s);

-7. participation in a valid educational opportunity, such as travel, with prior approval by the principal; or
+7. participation in a valid educational opportunity, such as travel or service as a legislative or Governor’s page, with prior approval from the principal;

-8. absence due to pregnancy and related conditions or parenting, when medically necessary.
+8. pregnancy and related conditions or parenting, when medically necessary; or

-In addition, a student whose parent or legal guardian (a) is an active duty member of the uniformed services as defined by policy 4050, Children of Military Families, and (b) has been called to duty for, is on leave from, or has immediately returned from deployment to a combat zone or combat support posting will be granted additional excused absences at the discretion of the superintendent or designee to visit with his or her parent or legal guardian.
+9. visitation with the student’s parent or legal guardian, at the discretion of the superintendent or designee, if the parent or legal guardian (a) is an active duty member of the uniformed services as defined by policy 4050, Children of Military Families, and (b) has been called to duty for, is on leave from, or has immediately returned from deployment to a combat zone or combat support posting.

 1. field trips sponsored by the school;